 If you are serious about your customers' experience of your products, brand, and values, then I am the UX designer you are looking for.

-If you want to see screen-grabs of beautiful homepages and bright stock photography, then you may be Selling the UX Short with the 50% UI Role.
-I am certainly the 100% User and Universal Experience designer you need!
+If you want to see screen-grabs of beautiful homepages and bright stock photography, then you may be Selling the UX Short with the 50% UI Role?

 There's more to experiencing the Web than looking at it.

 I deliver UX, IxD, and UI design as a 100% UX designer.

 I am a user experience (UX), learning (LD), interaction (IxD), and user interface (UI) designer forged from the exacting MSc eLearning Technologies program and working in the learning and service delivery industries.
 (View my Professional Profile).
-Although I design the UI's aesthetics, I am best paired with a graphic designer (digital).
+Although I design the UI's aesthetics, I am best paired with a graphic designer.

 What is important to our user's experience (the UX) is the design thinking; the knowledge that invites inclusivity and allows visual and user interface (UI) design to follow a great user experience, not to lead a poor one.

 It is not about 50% UI, but 100% UX.
 Graphic design does not create a delightful user experience on its own.

 My design philosophy is to get the content and architectural basics right using research and analysis.
 Our interaction and communication with our user is paramount.
 We evaluate using basic wireframes and then decorate to confirm the experience.